HubNeu/MachineLearningCourse/README.md

 # MachineLearningCourse
-Answers for my machine learning course on coursera from Stanford University
+Answers for my machine learning course on Coursera from Stanford University